parveenj/screenplay/_pages/work.md

 ### Rune

-I led the design efforts at Rune, an early stage startup, whose focus was to help smaller online publishers leverage the social graph.
-Our aim was to help these publishers push forward real journalism by leveraging social interactions to drive traffic growth.
+I led the design efforts at Rune, an early stage startup, whose focus was to help smaller online publishers leverage the social graph to drive traffic to their sites.

 <div class="gallery" data-columns="3">
 	<img src="/images/story-rune-2.png">